arrayindex-io/kids-sync-app/README.md

    GMAIL_APP_PASSWORD=your-app-password
    ```

+   **Important:** The JWT_SECRET is a critical security component.
+Make sure to:
+   - Use a strong, random string (at least 32 characters)
+   - Never commit this value to version control
+   - Keep it consistent across all environments
+   - For production, use a secure secret management solution

 4. Generate a Gmail App Password:
    - Go to your Google Account settings: https://myaccount.google.com/
    - Navigate to Security